It’s tempting to treat Book Club as the long-awaited sequel to the Sex In The City movies (Sex In The Suburbs?).

 Despite these issues, Book Club‘s zingy banter, wonderful chemistry between the leads, and the gorgeous funny men really lift it.

-The four actresses are on great form (though it would be good to see Keaton playing a role which can in no way be described as kooky or quirky, and that doesn’t involve hats).
+The four actresses are on great form (though I don’t know if I was pleased or disappointed to see Keaton playing a role crying out to be described as kooky or quirky, and involving hats).